Rayjolasun/Rayjolasun/README.md

 ### Skills

 - Data analysis and visualization
+- Data cleaning and preparation
+- Data analysis and exploration
 - Statistical modelling and inference
+- Data visualization
+- Problem solving
-- Data cleaning and preprocessing
+- Report writing and communication
 - SQL and database management
-- Programming languages: Python, R, SQL
+- Programming languages: Python, R

 ### Projects

 Here are some of the projects I have worked on:

-- Cleaned a dataset using SQL to audit, profile, transform, filter & standardized the data to be used for further analysis.
+- Data Cleaning Using SQL: The project showcases a combination of technical skills, including proficiency in SQL, data analysis techniques, data cleaning, data validation, and data governance.

 ### Education